 We are principally engaged in the operation and development of, and exploration for, silver producing properties and assets.
 Our principal product is silver, although we also produce and sell gold, zinc, lead, and copper.
 At present, we carry on mining operations and are developing mining projects in Mexico, Peru, Argentina and Bolivia, and have control over non-producing silver assets in each of those jurisdictions and in the United States.
 Exploration work is carried out in all of those countries, as well as elsewhere throughout the world.
+The following map depicts the location of our operating mines and certain of our exploration projects.

-Corporate Strategy and Financial Objectives
+Corporate Strategy and Objectives